 The idea behind the exhibit Only Mystery was to imagine a house exploded by poetry.
+The “explosions” transformed the elemental structure of each room.
 Each “room” provided a different experience of poetry.

 This exhibit is exceedingly personal and equally inviting.
 Over the last two years, visitors have added a wealth of their own poems to every room in the museum.

 When I began working on the exhibit, I realized the exhibit was also (or maybe, really) about the lives of women.

 The living room began as a project between my dad Amos Perkins and me.
 I wanted the living room to be the sea, and the poem to represent it would be Adrienne Rich’s “Diving into the Wreck.”
 I first wrote the entire poem on the wall, and then Dad began painting over it.
 The motif of the ladder was brought in, and the rest came together from there.

 The bathroom is a place where water is a physical sensation but not of wetness.
 The ribbons invite you in and also slow you down.
 This room has probably had the most interaction of all of them in the museum.
 When I hung the ribbons I had no idea people would use them for hanging their own poems, but the ribbons are now full of them.
 Dolls are the motif, and Marge Piercy’s “Barbie Doll” was the inspiration.

 and wee lipsticks the color of cherry candy.